Infective endocarditis in children

 Many aspects of IE are similar in children and adults, but there are some manifestations that are unique to children.
 An overview of IE in children is presented here.
 A number of other topics address particular issues in detail, some of which will be addressed here for children:

-●Antibiotic prophylaxis of IE (see "Antimicrobial prophylaxis for bacterial endocarditis")
+●Antibiotic prophylaxis of IE (see "Antimicrobial prophylaxis for the prevention of bacterial endocarditis")

 ●Antimicrobial therapy for IE (see "Antimicrobial therapy of native valve endocarditis" and "Antimicrobial therapy of prosthetic valve endocarditis")